Triodia pungens

 Triodia pungens, commonly known as soft spinifex, is a species of grass native to northwestern Australia.
+The plant is currently being researched due to its resinous properties as a Termite timber coating.
+Other research and applications are as a latex enhancer and bitumen adhesive.

+In its natural habitat, the Spinifex is used by local Indigenous people as a weapon and housing adhesive.

 Originally described by botanist Robert Brown in his 1810 work Prodromus Florae Novae Hollandiae, Triodia pungens still bears its original binomial name.